CADD-SC/HLM-Stability-Prediction-Model/README.md

 # HLM-Stability-Prediction-Model
 Machine learning-based prediction model for Human Liver Microsomal (HLM) stability prediction

-## Introduction: ##
+## Introduction ##

-Welcome to our repository, here we provide machine learning model to efficiently predict the Human Liver Microsomal (HLM) stability of target drug compounds in early stage of drug discovery process
+Welcome to our repository, here we provide machine learning model to efficiently predict the Human Liver Microsomal (HLM) stability of target drug compounds in early stage of drug discovery process.
+Liver microsomes are widely used in drug metabolism studies to predict the in vivo stability of compounds.
+Human liver microsomal stability testing is crucial for understanding how long a drug compound remains stable in the human liver before being metabolized.

+## Classification criteria ##
+The model uses a half-life (t<sub>1/2</sub>) threshold:

+</strong> If <em>t<sub>1/2</sub></em> > 30 min, the compound is <strong>Stable</strong> and belongs to class 1.
+If <em>t<sub>1/2</sub></em> ≤ 30 min, it is <strong>Not Stable</strong> and belongs to class 0.

 ## Dependencies ##